khrissianjoi/CA208/SystemAnalysisNotes.md

 - **Questionnaires:**
   a set of written (paper or electronic) questions used to obtain information from individuals
   - select participants
-  - design, careful question selection, remove ambiguities
+  - design (number questions to avoid confusion) careful question selection, remove ambiguities: begin with non threatening questions, no important questions at the end.
   - administering the questionnaire (free pens)
   - follow-up, thank you message